Returning expats: how to ensure a soft landing

 It is understandable that people see the outgoing journey as more complex, and therefore more worthy of the HR or global mobility department’s time and attention.
 The return journey involves no house search, no schooling problems, no language barrier – surely just a glorious homecoming?
 The truth is that the ‘reverse culture shock’ can be every bit as difficult, since many expats expect life to be as it was, but the world has often moved on without them – leaving them feeling out of place.
 The disillusionment that follows is often the catalyst for changing jobs.

 Expats gain and refine skills when they are overseas.
-But since there is rarely a strategic need for their skills (even though they are arguably more employable now) it can be hard to find a truly appropriate role on their return.
+But since there is rarely a strategic need for their skills (even though they are arguably more employable now) it can be hard to find an appropriate role on their return.

 Expats can live a privileged life during their time abroad.
 This happens at home and in the workplace where they are often seen as being unusually skilled and often something of an exotic celebrity.
 Even the most balanced people will have raised expectations after such an experience.